 B. That she didn’t get to rough with them. (she did occasionally)

-C. I made sure that they didn’t end up everywhere cause boy these things can fly (they didn’t for the most part)
+C. I made sure that they didn’t end up everywhere (they didn’t for the most part)

 All in all, she was interested in them but she wasn’t totally engrossed with them beyond the first time we pulled them out.
 She would really only play with them if I was sitting right there playing with her and while I do enjoy playing with water beads.
 That’s not really what I want out of a sensory bin.
 I’m looking for some independent explorations and I think that water beads might be out of her wheelhouse right now.
 So we’ll try again this summer!